AlexvZyl/NativeFramework/README.md

   * ⬜ Bind all user inputs to OpenGL actions and state machine updates.
 * ⬜ Interface with Excel:
   * ⬜ Requires exe file that has resource files included (Use .rc files).
-  * ⬜ Write byte encoder/decoder.
+  * ✅ Write byte encoder/decoder.
-  * ⬜ Write thread handler from python side for non-pause interface.
+  * ✅ Write thread handler from python side for non-pause interface.
+  * ✅ Input handler for threads and linked to state machine.
 * ⬜ MCC Drawings:
   * ⬜ Read available drawings from excel file.
   * ⬜ Draw and redraw MCC's.